-The Mars surface exploration program is now planned by space engineering and planetary science community in Japan.
+The Mars exploration program MELOS1 is now planned by space engineering and planetary science community in Japan.

-To support designing the landing module and observation instruments and ensure safety mission operation, evaluation of plausible range of meteorological conditions at proposed landing site is required.
+- The main science targets are life and surface environment exploration. - To support designing the landing module and observation instruments and ensure safety mission operation, evaluation of plausible range of meteorological conditions at MELOS1 landing site is required.